Amero0610/vue-demo-1/README.md

 npm run lint
 ```

- this is local test edit
+this is local test edit 2

-this is remote test edit